StorryTV/php-video-to-mp4-converter/readme.md

 # Converting video files to MP4

-This simple script uploads a video file and converts it with **ffmpeg** to **mp4** format and then stores it on IPFS for you to be able to download it.
+This simple script uploads a video file and converts it with **ffmpeg** to **mp4** format and then stores it on IPFS to download it from.

 Cheers!